Khukona Mwikhokho: Back In The Day, It Was Sometimes No Taboo For A Father To ‘Take’ His Son’s Woman

 Image of a green lgecko the subject of the abanyala saying Namukhokhome kafucha esa

 The gecko, namukhokhome, loves his caterpillars, esa, for food.
 But it reaches a time that even the gecko rejects what it loves: Namukhokhome kafucha esa.
-This Abanyala saying means that however much we try to hide the unsavory contours in our characters, they time to time get exposed.
-Case in point is namukhokhome in this … Read more
+This Abanyala saying means that … Read more